vruusmann/blog/_posts/2015-02-06-jpmml_model_api_transform_measure.md

 ### Transformation ###

-Transformation is performed by the class `org.jpmml.agent.PMMLObjectTransformer`.
+Transformation is performed by the `org.jpmml.agent.PMMLObjectTransformer` class.
 The current implementation is naive, because the SAX Locator information is omitted simply by deleting the field `locator`.
 A more sophisticated implementation could perform a series of "push down" refactorings, so that this field is preserved for subclasses that are associated with more error-prone PMML content.

-Java source code representation of the class `PMMLObject` before transformation:
+Java source code representation of the `PMMLObject` class before transformation:

 ``` java
 package org.dmg.pmml;